 An adjustment of R3 alone can correct for Rs and RL and is often required in practice ~ After obtaining values for R4 C3 and C4 from your chosen R3 you can select a close standard value for C3 or C4 or maybe both rather than making non standard Cs ~ The default values here are more than accurate enough when R3 is adjusted for Rs and RL

-The rising current with with frequency develops a voltage across RL which could be a cathode [or emitter] load or part of an op-amp feedback loop and reduces the gain of the amplifier in accordance with the RIAA or BS1928 ~ Depending on the quality of the amplifier and the feedback topology used you may get acceptable playback of vinyl records
+The rising current with with frequency develops a voltage across Rfb which could be a cathode [or emitter] load or part of an op-amp feedback loop and reduces the gain of the amplifier in accordance with the RIAA or BS1928 and depending on the quality of the amplifier and the feedback topology used you may get acceptable accurate playback of vinyl records

 I refer to the 2 terminal networks as current driven because that is how I often use them ~ Not in a feedback loop around a voltage amplifier but as the output load of a Transconductance amplifier which may be the collector of a transistor with un-bypassed emitter resistor or the anode circuit of Cascode or Pentode where the current develops the equalised output voltage across the network As shown here ΐ